garynewby/GameOfLife/README.md

 Implementation Notes
 --------------------
-Tap Random to create initial state then start/stop.
+Tap "Random" to create initial state then "Start" or "Stop".
-Tap a cell to change it's state and influence the evolving patterns.
+Tap any cell to change it's state while running, to influence the evolving patterns.
 Universal iPad app.

 Author